jackyzha0/jackyzha0.github.io/content/thoughts/internet computing.md

 ## Sliding Window
 - When we allow multiple packets in flight, modelling this with a finite state machine is less than ideal
 - We can use a sliding window to represent the 'window' of all bits that are in flight
+	- Although, better version of this is to just use a proper protocol like [TCP](thoughts/TCP.md)
 - Timeout: how much longer should I wait for the ack for the first packet in my window

 - Big window costs us memory